Apiratchai/cheapis-redragon-lowprofile/README.md

 <img src="./images/MX_Redragon_Choc.png" width="700"/>
 The tri-switch-supported version (MX, Redragon, Choc) will have different stem hole cutouts, with MX and Choc featuring larger openings than Redragon.
 To prevent short circuits, Redragon switch pins have to be bent when installed.
 <img src="./images/FirstPrototype.png" width="700"/>
-First Protorype I ordered on JLCPCB
+First Protorype (of the main branch, redragon only) I ordered on JLCPCB

 # cheapis (The Original)